A-Nuru/Image-Classifier/README.md

 Use GPU for inference: python predict.py input checkpoint --gpu The best way to get the command line input into the scripts is with the argparse module in the standard library.
 ## Results
 An application which outputs the name of a flower image fed into it is produced.
-Checkout the files [here.](https://github.com/A-Nuru/Image-Classifier/blob/master/Image%20Classifier%20Project.ipynb)
+Checkout the ipynb file [here.](https://github.com/A-Nuru/Image-Classifier/blob/master/Image%20Classifier%20Project.ipynb)

 ## Licensing
-The license of this project can be found [here](https://github.com/A-Nuru/Image-Classifier/License)
+The license of this project can be found [here](https://github.com/A-Nuru/Image-Classifier/blob/master/LICENSE)